wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 The `commands` object is an array, allowing you to send multiple commands.
 In each array element, there needs to be a `type` property and `value` property.
 The `type` property is where you specify which of the supported commands you wish to execute, and `value` is where you supply an operand for that command.

-In the case of the API Access Management hook type, the `value` property is itself a nested object, in which you specify a particular operation, a path to act on, and a value.
+In the case of the API Access Management Token hook type, the `value` property is itself a nested object, in which you specify a particular operation, a path to act on, and a value.

 | Property | Description                                                              | Data Type       |
 |----------|--------------------------------------------------------------------------|-----------------|